 Amsterdam My Story

-With more canals than Venice, more bridges than Paris and a laissez faire attitude for both residents and visitors, Amsterdam is one of the world’s most beautiful, vibrant and inviting cities – Mazel Pernell
+With more canals than Venice, more bridges than Paris and a laissez-faire attitude for both residents and visitors, Amsterdam is one of the world’s most beautiful, vibrant, and inviting cities – Mazel Pernell

 Amsterdam has a generally mild climate with temperatures rarely dropping below freezing in the winter or exceeding the mid to high 70s in the summer.
 Morning summer rains are often a precursor to bright sunshine later in the day, causing Amsterdammers to carry an umbrella even on the hottest summer days.

 A compact, safe city about the size of Baltimore, Amsterdam is laid out along four concentric semicircles of canals.
 Even though navigating the streets can be a bit challenging at times, an unhurried stroll is still an excellent way to take in this beautiful city on the water.
-If the natives’ theories of “think in circles” or “follow the canals” don’t get you going in the right direction on foot, jump aboard one the trams.
-They are an excellent, reasonably priced, easy to use alternative for getting around the city.
+If the natives’ theories of “think in circles” or “follow the canals” don’t get you going in the right direction on foot, jump aboard one of the trams.
+They are an excellent, reasonably priced, easy-to-use alternative for getting around the city.
 Taxicabs can be expensive and difficult to hail especially on summer weekends.

 With bike paths connecting all of Amsterdam, bicycles are another leisurely, environmentally friendly way to see the city – no helmets required.
 With a ratio of almost one bicycle per resident, a large segment of Amsterdammers bike to their destinations.
 It is not uncommon to see couples peddling along dressed for an evening on the town.
-In fact, nearly half of all traffic movements in Amsterdam are by bicycle.
-Bike rental hubs can be found throughout the city.
-Rental rates vary from $5-15.

 Amsterdam’s attractions are as varied as its visitors.
 With more than 50 museums, even the most avid lovers of art, fashion, technology, science, religion, history or fantasy will find one to pique their interest.
-Lovers of architecture will be enthralled with the city’s centuries old buildings fronting elements of gothic and renaissance architectural styles.
-Especially appealing to photographers are the rows of narrow canal houses with doll house like motifs.
-Many of the houses, erected as early as the 17th century, are no more than 30 feet wide with big narrow windows, decorative gables, very narrow stairs inside and pulleys outside to transport larger objects to upper floors.
-Visitors with a keen eye for architecture will see the old world influence in the three and four story New York City brownstones nestled together like the canal houses.
-The style was brought to New Amsterdam, now known as New York, by Dutch builders who learned to build up and use steep, narrow staircases to save space.
+Lovers of architecture will be enthralled with the city’s centuries-old buildings fronting elements of Gothic and Renaissance architectural styles.
+Especially appealing to photographers are the rows of narrow canal houses with dollhouse-like motifs.

 Centraal Station is the activity hub of Amsterdam.
-A beautiful old huge building in neo renaissance style built on three artificial islands, it is the first site seen by many visitors to Amsterdam.
-Buses, trams, trains and taxis all stop at the Station to accommodate the comings and goings of residents and visitors.
+A beautiful old huge building in neo-Renaissance style built on three artificial islands, it is the first site seen by many visitors to Amsterdam.
+Buses, trams, trains, and taxis all stop at the Station to accommodate the comings and goings of residents and visitors.

 Just a short walk from Centraal Station is Dam Square, the historical center of the city and a popular gathering place for locals and tourists alike.
-A favorite place for people watching, one must move quickly to grab a table in one the many cafes and bars on the Square.
+A favorite place for people-watching, one must move quickly to grab a table in one of the many cafes and bars on the Square.
 Throughout the year, visitors will see mimes, clowns, street bands, protests, carnivals, and other activities in Dam Square along with more pigeons and bicycles than you can count.
-Either on Dam Square or within a short walk, visitors will find the National Monument, the Amsterdam Diamond center, the Royal Palace, Madame Tussaud’s Wax Museum, a variety of eating establishments, shops, and other places of interest.
-During the 1960s, Dam Square was a favorite hangout for hippies and still retains a laid back, relaxed character.

 Mazel Purnell